kivy/python-for-android/README.md

 # TODO to make this the master branch

-- Add a distribute.sh that gives an appropriate error message when called, so that old versions of buildozer will be informative about the problem.
+- ✓ Add a distribute.sh that gives an appropriate error message when called, so that old versions of buildozer will be informative about the problem.
-- Make buildozer download python-for-android from a new 'old' branch
+- ✓ Make buildozer download python-for-android from a new 'old' branch

-- Somehow mark/notify existing PRs that refer to the old branch (add a tag?)
+Steps to make this the master branch will be:

+1. Copy p4a master to a new 'old_toolchain' branch
+2. Merge https://github.com/kivy/buildozer/pull/233 so that buildozer
+   will pull from this branch
+3. Push a new buildozer version to pypi.
+It is important that people will be able to upgrade!
+4. Merge the revamp branch into the master branch (or just replace it...since it's a total rewrite I guess it doesn't need to be a merge).
+5. Note in any recent non-revamp PRs that they must be redirected to the old_toolchain branch.

 # Documentation